Sails from January 2020 - Cruise & Bike the Mekong

 Spend your mornings pedaling among temple ruins and down red roads through villages full of smiling faces, or for non-riders join daily guided walking tours.
 In the afternoons cruise the iconic Mekong River in comfort and style.
 Exploring this rich region with activity and then leisure will give you a full sense of its beauty.

-This tour departs from Saigon and ends in Siem Reap
+This bike & boat tour departs from Saigon and ends in Siem Reap

 Pricing: Standard Cabin - $4,990 | Upper Cabin - $5,690 (p/person)